-Here are some examples of psychic synesthesia.
-When you hear a sound and instantly see a color, or touch someone or something and immediately see an image in your minds eye, you may be experiencing psychic synesthesia.
+Are you experiencing psychic synesthesia?
+If you hear a sound and instantly see a color, or touch someone or something and immediately see an image in your mind's eye, you may have mixed extra sensory perception (ESP).
 A hands-on healer who sees the aura upon touch is another good example.

 What is synesthesia?
 A simple scientific definition of synesthesia is "sensations coming together".
 (Greek syn = together and aesthesis = sensation).

 As if there are crossed wires in the brain, it can happen when one sense triggers another unrelated sense.
 Say, a touch triggering a vision, or hearing a sound triggering colors or shapes in your mind.

 The next time someone says, “I feel your pain”, they might be speaking in literal terms.
 But, suppose you ask a co-worker what day it is and they reply, “Yellow”.
 People such as these likely have synesthesia, a condition where they taste sounds, see words in color and/or feel other people’s feelings.